geogardenclub/geogardenclub.github.io/docs/develop/design/data-model.md

 On the other hand, we want to facilitate the creation of a community of practice.
 For this reason, all garden data (plantings, etc) are available, in at least a read-only format, to all members of a chapter.

-A significant goal for the beta release is to test the hypothesis that it is not problematic for users to share these kinds garden details with others in the chapter.
+A significant goal for the 1.0 release is to test the hypothesis that it is not problematic for users to share these kinds garden details with others in the chapter.

-A broader question, that we will not explore in the beta release, is what kinds of data could be made available across Chapters.
+A broader question, that we will not explore in the 1.0 release, is what kinds of data could be made available across Chapters.

 ## IDs